eric-tang40/messagingApp/README.md

       2. **Run on**: Local Machine
       3. **module not specified**: java 21 SDK of 'messagingApp'
       4. **-cp <no module>**: messagingApp
-      5. **VM options**: `--module-path "pathtojavaFX/lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics`
+      5. **VM options**: `--module-path "path/to/your/javafx/lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics`
+         - Note: replace <mark>"path/to/your/javafx/lib"</mark> with the complete path on your computer where you saved your javaFX `lib/` files.
       6. **Main class**: `java_files.mainGUI`
    5. Do not modify any other fields.
 Click **Apply**, then **OK**.
    6. Your JavaFX Application is set up!